browserengineering/book/book/scheduling-and-threading.md

 Threaded scrolling
 ==================

-Recall how we've added some scroll-related code, but we didn't really get into how it works (I also omitted some of the code).
-Let's now carefully examine how to implement threaded scrolling.
+Two sections back we talked about how important it is to run scrolling on the browser thread, to avoid slow scripts.
+But right now, even though there is a browser thread, scrolling still happens in a `Task` on the main thread.
+Let's fix that.

-The reason that scrolling can be so responsive is that it happens on the browser thread, without waiting around to synchronize with the main thread.
-But the main thread can and does affect scroll.
-For example, when loading a new page, scroll is set to 0; when running `innerHTML`, the height of the document could change, leading to a potential change of scroll offset.
+Threaded scrolling is quite tricky to implement.
+The reason is that both the browser thread *and* the main thread can affect scroll.
+For example, when loading a new page, scroll is set to 0; when running `innerHTML`, the height of the document could change, leading to a potential change of scroll offset to clamp it to that height.
 What should we do if the two threads disagree about the scroll offset?

 The best policy is to respect the scroll offset the user last observed, unless it's incompatible with the web page.
 In other words, use the browser thread